xyzroe/XZG-MT/README.md

 ## ⭐ Features

-- 🔌 Work with various TI, SL, and ESP devices locally via WebSerial/WebUSB or remotely via the WS-TCP bridge.
+- 🔌 Work with various TI, SL, and ESP devices locally via WebSerial/WebUSB or remotely via bridge.
 - 📂 Flash firmware from a local file or select from a provided list.
 - 📝 List of cloud firmware with descriptions
 - 🦾 Automatically detects chip model, flash size, IEEE, and firmware version